lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup (for Kotlin).md

 ![](../../../../../img/intellij/skip_maven_build.png)

+To reduce the time spent indexing the repository upon startup, exclude any large directories that do not contain files that are relevant to you.
+For example, you should exclude any `node_modules` directories.

 ## Importing Gradle Project

 The next step is to load the Gradle configs for building and running Lingua Franca tasks in IntelliJ.